nikagrawal2000/BDDSerenityWebAutomation/README.md

 ## The Ecommerce test scenario(3 testcases)
-TC1:@RegisteredAccessCheckoutPage - Login with valid credentials and access checkout page In this scenario, User logs in with(pre-created) credentials
+TC1:@RegisteredAccessCheckoutPage - Login with valid credentials and access checkout page In this scenario,

+- User logs in with(pre-created) credentials

-                  searches for product and adds to cart verify the product has added
+- searches for product and adds to cart

+- verifies the product has added
-                   can access checkout page
+- is able access checkout page

  TC2:@NonRegisteredUserAccessCheckoutPage - Guest user(not signed into application) should not be able to access checkout page[Negative Scenario]
+ In this scenario

- In this scenario, searches for product and adds to cart
+- User searches for product and adds to cart

-                   verify the product has added
+- verify the product has added

-                   and tries to access checkout page but test case fails
+- and tries to access checkout page but test case fails

- TC3:@InValidCredentials - User with invalid login or password tries to Sign in In this scenario, invalid user id and password should not be able to login
+ TC3:@InValidCredentials - User with invalid login or password tries to Sign in In this scenario,
+ - invalid user id and password should not be able to login